Weâre on a mission to interview 1000 professionals who have made a scary career pivot

 Each week you get:

-Theyâll help you carve out a career you love by giving you:
+Theyâll help you carve out a lovely career in community by giving you:

 Role models